Note: Put the word between quotation marks (“example”) to perform an exact search.

 Image nop

-• Description: A view of the interior of the newly constructed Chittenden County Trust Company bank (123 Church Street & 173 College Street)looking toward the Church Street entrance.
-Seen is the the long counter, overhead hanging chandelier lamps, translucent ceiling panels, doorways behind the counter leading to inner offices and the architecturally elaborate wall treatment.
+• Description: A view of the interior of the newly constructed Chittenden County Trust Company bank (123 Church Street & 173 College Street)looking toward a raised area in the distance (overlooking City Hall Park to the west).
+To the left is the long customer / teller counter.
+Also seen are overhead hanging chandelier lamps, translucent ceiling panels, glass paneled doorways behind the counter leading to inner offices and the architecturally elaborate wall treatment.
+Several large baskets with floral arrangements adorn the counter and floor.
+A stairway leads to a lower level to the right.
 Undated but may be early 1930s.

 • Parent Collections: Louis L. McAllister Photographs